The truth about ticks in Colorado

 Tick season in Colorado is here.
 And even though ticks are small, they can pack a dangerous punch.

-“Ticks can carry multiple different infection-causing agents: bacterial, viral, parasites,” said Dr. Phaedra Fegley, a family medicine physician in Steamboat Springs and a staff member of UCHealth Yampa Valley Medical Center.
+“Ticks can carry multiple different infection-causing agents: bacterial, viral, parasites,” said Dr. Phaedra Fegley, a family medicine physician in Steamboat Springs and member of the medical staff at UCHealth.
 “Within minutes of biting you, they’ve released their saliva and whatever it’s carrying.”

 Key facts about ticks in Colorado